ivanrazu/ivanrazu.github.io/_pages/research.md

 * Several studies have found a relation between sepsis and low levels of adenosine triphosphate (ATP) combined with overproduction of lactate and nitric oxide (NO).
 In this project we developed a system of ordinary differential equations to study the dynamics of the acute inflammatory response and its interactions with the production and demand of ATP.
 We also explored some altered metabolic states such as hypoglycemia, hyperglycemia, and hypoxia in the presence of sepsis obtaining consistent resuts with the literture.

-(A)                                                                   (B)
 <img src="/images/wiring_diagram_2.png" alt="drawing" width="500"/>   <img src="/images/bif_diagram (1).png" alt="drawing" width="500"/>

-(A) Interactions between the eight variables of the system of equations in the model.
+(Left) Interactions between the eight variables of the system of equations in the model.
 P corresponds to pathogens, D tissue damage, N phagocytes, CA anti-inflammatory mediators, X nitric oxide, L lactate, and ATP adenosine triphosphate.
-(B) Bifurcation diagram for model equations on.
+(Right) Bifurcation diagram for model equations on.
 Equilibrium states are illustrated with red solid curves (stable), shown with dashed curves (unstable), or not shown at all if non-physiological.
 The three stable equilibrium states correspond to healthy, aseptic (infection is resolved but inflammation persists), and septic (infection and inflammation persist) states.